Published:

 • Compass Sensors.

 These are practically pressure sensors that generate electrical signals which are proportional to the pressure.
-Some of the more common types are gauge, vacuum, atmospheric pressure sensors.
+Some of the more common types are gauge, vacuum and atmospheric pressure sensors.

 These measure different variables in terms of the pressure sensing:

-• Gauge pressure: these sensors on the other hand provide pressure difference between the measured, and ambient pressures.
+• Gauge pressure: these sensors on the other hand provide pressure difference between the measured, and ambient pressure.

 • Differential pressure: is a bit unlike gauge or absolute pressures, however, it can basically be defined as the difference between two pressures